ygohko/jj-notes/reference.typ

   conflicts, then update the bookmark with `jj bookmark move BOOKMARK-NAME`.
   (You can get the change ids by running `jj bookmark list BOOKMARK-NAME`.)
-- If you want to discard one of the two changes and just use the other one, say `jj bookmark move BOOKMARK-NAME -r CHANGE-ID` for the change you want to keep.
+- If you want to discard one of the two changes and just use the other one, say `jj bookmark move BOOKMARK-NAME -t CHANGE-ID` for the change you want to keep.
 - If you want to rebase one of the changes to come _after_ the other, say `jj rebase -b CHANGE-ID-2 -d CHANGE-ID-1`, then
-  `jj bookmark move BOOKMARK-NAME -r CHANGE-ID-2`.
+  `jj bookmark move BOOKMARK-NAME -t CHANGE-ID-2`.
   This will rebase not only the second change itself, but all changes after it forked away from the first change.